 ... working on dwarf galaxies and near-field cosmology.
 My Alma Mater is the University of Basel, where I studied physics and astronomy under the supervision of Prof. Bruno Binggeli.
 I am especially interested in the search for and characterization of dwarf galaxies in nearby galaxy groups.
-For that purpose I use several different optical telescopes like the Dark Energy Camera, the Very Large Telescope, and the Sloan Digital Sky Survey telescope.
+For that purpose I use several different optical telescopes like the Dark Energy Camera, the Very Large Telescope, the Hubble Space Telescope, and the Sloan Digital Sky Survey telescope.

 WLM galaxy.
 Captured by ESO’s OmegaCAM on the VLT.

 Dwarf galaxies are the most abundant and most elusive type of galaxy.
 And more, they are thought to be the most dark matter-dominated objects in the Universe.
 They are also quite distinct in size, shape and mass from other galaxies, such as elliptical or spiral galaxies.
 The barely visible dwarf galaxies are a major puzzle to our understanding of structure formation in the Universe, described by the cosmological dark energy + cold dark matter model.
 The many discrepancies for dwarf galaxies between theory and observations in small-scale cosmology have now standing names like the Too-Big-Too-Fail problem, the cusp/core problem, or the planes-of-satellites problem.